 The Royal Palace is the private residence of the royal family of Sweden.
 It was built towards the end of the 16th century.
 It is situated on the Lovön islands.
 It is one of the most popular tourist attractions around Nordics.
 As a tourist, you can visit this place daily between May and September, only on weekends between October and April.
 However, this palace is mostly closed on some dates between December and January.

 A woodland cemetery, Skogskyrkogarden, is cited in the Enskededalen district, South of the central Stockholm city.
-It has also been named as a UNESCO World Heritage Site.
+It has also been named as a UNESCO World Heritage Site in Sweden.
 You can enjoy an exhibition at the Tallum Pavilion and read the story of its origin as well as about the two great architects whose vision created this beautiful city.

 Where to stay: Best hotels in Stockholm, Sweden